 Use caution when creating a digital illustration on a computer that uses a photo as its base material.
 The final image should not be so photorealistic that a reader could perceive it as being real.

 When publishing a photo illustration, it should be made clear to readers that the image does not represent a real situation.
 In all cases, photo illustrations should be labeled as such.
 Any permitted alteration changing the original content of an image must be labeled as a “photo illustration.”
-The credit line should read: “Photo illustration; original photo by XXX.”
+The credit line should read: “Photo illustration; original photo by XX.”
 Artistic use of images, as in a collage, is permitted.

 Remember, however, that no amount of captioning can balance a visual lie.
 Carefully consider any consequences, including jeopardizing credibility with readers, before creating a photo illustration.

 Copyrighted materials cannot be altered without written permission of the copyright holder (generally the creator or source of the original photo).

 Photographs (UW–Madison images and those from freelancers) should be considered to be copyrighted materials.
 Photographs supplied to University Communications from other UW–Madison offices or from nonuniversity entities cannot be altered without written permission from the copyright holder, even if the image belongs to UW–Madison.